 MCR8001 (attendance-based) or MCR8009 (e-learning): Research Governance and Ethics (compulsory).
-The student writes a number of research applications based on current ethical committee approval and R & D approval forms.
+The student writes a number of research applications based on current ethical committee approval.
 The ability to critically appraise these forms and source and evaluate appropriate information demonstrates the transferable skill D1.

-MCR8002 (attendance-based) or MCR8010 (e-learning): Research study design and data interpretation (compulsory).
+MCR8002 (attendance-based) or MCR8010 (e-learning): Introduction to Research Study Design and Statistics (compulsory).
 The student uses written and oral presentation (scripted oral presentation on the e-learning module) to demonstrate their ability to present information and to interpret and analyse information (transferable skills outcome D2 and D3).

-MCR8003 (attendance-based) or MCR8011 (e-learning): Writing in a research setting (compulsory).
+MCR8003 (attendance-based) or MCR8011 (e-learning): Writing in a Research Setting (compulsory).
 The student is assessed through production of three different written assignments and one presentation (scripted presentation for e-learning module).
 This module enables the students to demonstrate a range of transferable skills including written presentation, interpretation and analysis of information (transferable skills outcomes D1 and D2).

-Diploma:

-MCR8006 (attendance-based) or MCR8013 (e-learning): Designing a Research Proposal (compulsory).
+Diploma: MCR8006 (attendance-based) or MCR8013 (e-learning) or MCR8005 (full time mode): Designing a Research Proposal (compulsory).
 The students practise formulating a research proposal and obtaining the necessary approvals for the execution of an ethically and scientifically robust project within the scope of a Masters degree.
 By trialling a number of different application forms and producing a number of different information sheets, as well as presenting their project and defending the proposal to a project review panel (supported by conference call for e-learning), transferable skills outcome D1, D3 and D6 are addressed.